John Barilaro temporarily blocked from $500,000-a-year taxpayer-funded job in the US

 Labor criticised the appointment process, saying it should have been approved by cabinet.

-The parliamentary inquiry will investigate if a deal was done and will scrutinise the work done by recruitment firms to fill the roles, with the possibility Mr Barilaro could be called to give evidence.
+The inquiry, due to start within weeks, will investigate if a deal was done and scrutinise the work of recruitment firms to fill the roles, with the possibility Mr Barilaro could be called to give evidence.

+Labor upper house leader Penny Sharpe said NSW Premier Dominic Perrottet would ultimately face questions over Mr Barilaro's role.

+"The premier and the minister for trade (Stuart Ayres) recommended this approval," Ms Sharpe told reporters on Wednesday.

+She said the pair bypassed the cabinet to avoid feedback from their cabinet colleagues on the appointment.

+"This is simply a question for the premier," Ms Sharpe said.
+"Is he going to go through with this appointment or not?"

-Earlier, Premier Dominic Perrottet said Mr Barilaro had been appointed the role through an "independent process".
+Earlier, the premier said Mr Barilaro had been appointed the role through an "independent process".

-"A second appointment process by the department was established, an independent process, that recommended the former deputy premier as the preferred candidate," Mr Perrottet told reporters on Wednesday.
+A second appointment process then began, which led to the secretary recommending Mr Barilaro for the role, he said.

-The premier said he had also spoken with Investment Minister Stuart Ayres on Wednesday "to get further information in relation to background and timeline in relation to those matters".
+The premier said he had also spoken with Investment Minister Stuart Ayres "to get further information in relation to background and timeline in relation to those matters".

+Mr Ayres said during Question Time the role was publicly advertised and Mr Barilaro applied as a private citizen.

+"His application was not solicited by me as the minister or by Investment NSW," Mr Ayres said.

+Mr Ayres said he did not intervene in Mr Barilaro's appointment because it occurred after an "independent, open, merit-based recruitment process" that recommended a "qualified, suitable candidate".

+"I reject in the strongest possible terms that the appointment of Mr Barilaro, as quoted in some media outlets, was a 'captain's pick' or a unilateral decision by me or any other minister."

-Documents reveal four people were considered for the New York-based role during the recruitment process before two were shortlisted.
+Documents reveal four people were considered for the New York-based role during the recruitment process, and two were shortlisted.

 One applicant, Jenny West, was told in August by then-premier Gladys Berejiklian she had the job, The Guardian reported on Wednesday.